teamforus/foundation/manuals/development/change-management.md

 [Learn more about epics >]()

 ### Task
-A clear an concrete task description that can be directly be solved without further questions.
+A clear an concrete task description that can be directly be solved, ideally without further questions.

 [Learn more about tasks >]()